 The practitioner should investigate each client's legal problem to establish accurate and complete knowledge of all relevant facts.

-If the provider is offering only advice or brief service, it is unlikely that the practitioner will be able to do substantial fact gathering or investigation beyond the initial client interview.
-When the provider undertakes full representation, however, the practitioner should investigate all potentially relevant sources of information and should record the results of the investigation in written memoranda for the case file or electronic entries in the case management system while the facts are fresh in mind.
-Entries may include:
+If the organization is offering only advice or brief service, it is unlikely that the practitioner will be able to do substantial fact-gathering or investigation beyond the initial client interview.
+When the organization undertakes full representation, however, the practitioner should investigate all potentially relevant sources of information and should record the results of the investigation in written memoranda for the case file or electronic entries in the case management system while the facts are fresh in mind.

-- If the matter is in litigation, formal discovery to obtain needed information that will not be disclosed voluntarily and to pin the opponent down to a particular version of the
+- Formal discovery to obtain needed information that will not be disclosed voluntarily and to pin the opponent down to a particular version of the facts, if the matter is in litigation;

 - Documents in the client's possession and those available through discovery, or obtainable as public records or under the Freedom of Information Act;